GLOBAL MARKETS-Shares ease on Greek exit fears; dollar gains

 Greek bond yields edged up as euro zone finance ministers met in Brussels to discuss a cash-for-reforms deal with Athens, which faces the first in a series of large debt repayments this week.

-MSCI’s all-country world index of stock performance in 46 countries fell 0.31 percent, and key UK, German and French national stock indexes were lower.
-The pan-European FTSEurofirst 300 index edged up 0.31 percent to close at 1,595.64, lifted by financial stocks.
+MSCI’s all-country world index of stock performance in 46 countries fell 0.29 percent, and key UK, German and French national stock indexes were lower.
+The pan-European FTSEurofirst 300 index rose 0.31 percent to close at 1,595.64 points, lifted by financial stocks.

 The U.S. dollar rose against the euro on renewed worries over a Greek exit from the euro zone.

-U.S. Treasury yields rose, boosted by a continued sell-off in German government bunds and as investors readied for the U.S. government to sell $64 billion in new debt this week.
+U.S. Treasury yields rose, dragged higher by a continued selloff in German government bunds and as investors readied for the U.S. government to sell $64 billion in new debt this week.

-Oil slipped below $65 a barrel on signs that U.S. shale oil production was recovering after a recent price rally renewed concerns of a growing global supply glut.
+Oil slipped towards $65 a barrel on signs that U.S. shale oil production was recovering after a recent price rally renewed concerns of a growing global supply glut.

 Brent crude for June delivery fell 48 cents to settle at $64.91 a barrel.
-U.S. light crude for June delivery settled down 14 cents at $59.25 a barrel.
-(Reporting by Herbert Lash; Editing by Nick Zieminski and Dan Grebler)
+U.S. light crude for June delivery settles down 14 cents at $59.25 a barrel.
+(Reporting by Herbert Lash; Editing by Nick Zieminski)